jsmoxon/JavaDocs/README.md

     caps.setCapability("name", "Sauce Sample Test");

 ```
- Using our [Platforms Configurator](https://docs.saucelabs.com/reference/platforms-configurator/#/) you can easily determine the correct desired capabilities for your test.

 ##Running tests against local applications
 If your test application is not publicly available you will need to use Sauce Connect so that Sauce can reach it.